-If you are like me, you have spent hours upon hours memorizing Chinese characters and grammar to improve your Chinese reading with little success.
+If you are like me, you have spent hours upon hours memorizing Chinese characters and grammar to improve your Chinese reading with only incremental success.
 If the secret to learning to read Chinese is to know as many Chinese characters as possible, shouldn’t hardcore memorization exercises and using flashcards do the trick?

 Studies actually show the opposite!
 They point out that the true key to learning a foreign language is through absorbing the language by engaging in activities like graded reading – reading that uses words matched to a specific reading level.

-Where Can You Find Good Chinese Graded Readers
+Options for Good Chinese Graded Readers

-So where can you find quality graded reading suitable to your level?
+So where can you find quality Chinese graded reading suitable to your level?
 There are a number of great books that you can pick up, including the Mandarin Companion series that I really like.
 These books are usually familiar stories that have good illustrations and plenty of good vocabulary.

 However, of all the graded reading services out there, I’ve found that The Chairman’s Bao is top of the line and guaranteed to see your Chinese reading level soar to new levels provided you put in the dedication and hard work.

 All articles are written by native Chinese speakers in accordance with the latest HSK word listings.
 As each lesson is associated with a specific HSK level (1 through 6+), learners are able to choose an article respective to their level and read the entire passage with relative ease.

 Additionally, the Chairman’s Bao publishes 1,600 news-based lessons annually with up to 6 articles daily.
 With the amount of fresh content on the platform, you can strengthen the foundation of what you already know and continue to expand on it by continuous exposure to new characters suited to your level.

 With The Chairman’s Bao, each article includes vocabulary lists and explanations on grammar in accordance with the targeted HSK level, making it an easy resource to learn on your own.

-I also really enjoy the spoken audio that can be downloaded for every article, the “learning hub” for studying vocabulary, character writing with stroke order instruction, and flashcard tests, which all together make The Chairman’s Bao a comprehensive source for improving your reading in Chinese.
+- Learning Hub: The “learning hub” for studying vocabulary, character writing with stroke order instruction, and flashcard tests, which all together make The Chairman’s Bao a comprehensive source for improving your reading in Chinese.

 My only criticism of The Chairman’s Bao is that it would be nice to have the option to disable the live dictionary.
 All too often whenever I stumble on an unfamiliar character, I refer to the live dictionary when instead I should try to guess the unknown word from the context of the sentence, which is crucial to improving my reading level.

-Final Thoughts & Discount Code!
+Final Thoughts (plus a Discount Code!)

-They have new articles being published every day coupled with all the features built into The Chairman’s Bao, reading in Chinese will likely turn from a torturous experience to something far more enjoyable and fun.
+As you’ve learned in this review of The Chairman’s Bao, they have new articles being published every day.
+Coupled with all the features built into The Chairman’s Bao, reading in Chinese will likely turn from a torturous experience to something far more enjoyable and fun.